hds-sandbox/course-template/README.md

 ### Update the README.md
 Modify and add information about the new workshop/course.

-### Delete the images folder
+### Delete the tmp folder
-The images folder just supports this README file, so you can just delete it after modifying it.
+The tmp folder just supports this README file, so you can just delete it after modifying it.

 ## The branches